mne-tools/mne-python/doc/source/getting_started.rst

 -----------------
 mne-python uses its own custom objects to store M/EEG data.
 A full description of these objects is available in the :ref:`api_reference` section.
-A typical MNE-python workflow is as follows:
+A typical mne-python workflow is as follows:

 .. image:: _static/mne-python_flow.svg